CMU-Heinz-95702/Project3/README.md

 4
 Enter transaction
 Alice pays Bob 100 DSCoin
-Total execution time to add this block was 749 milliseconds
+Total execution time to mine this block was 749 milliseconds
 0. View basic blockchain status.
 1. Add a transaction to the blockchain.
 2. Verify the blockchain.